Oliver Bonk: International play

 Bonk made his debut with the Canada junior team at the 2024 World Junior Championships.
 With the quarterfinals game against the Czech Republic junior team tied 11 seconds from going to overtime, a puck redirected into the Canadian net off Bonk's stick, and as a result Canada was eliminated.
 He remarked that it was a "bad bounce," and vowed to use the overall experience as motivation, saying "we're not going to mope about it and feel bad about ourselves.
 It was a world-class atmosphere."

 Personal life

 Bonk is the son of Czech former player Radek Bonk.
 Oliver was born in Ottawa, Ontario while Radek was playing for the Ottawa Senators.

+He is fairly fluent in Czech due to his father's ancestry.